 Another (apparently) popular choice for text comparison is the “vimdiff” command.
 Open a terminal in the location of the two text files and type the vimdiff command followed by the two filenames: “vimdiff filename_one.h filename_two.h”

 This will display the two files with highlighting on the changes.
 Syntax highlighting is also available so you can easily browse and read the files.
 You can also add more than two text files on the command if you have enough space for it.

 If you don't like the terminal, you can always open Gvim and choose the “File/Split Diff” option to load the text files.

 There are some vimdiff commands that you can use to merge the text of the compared files.
 To merge changes from the right to the left, you can use the “do” parameter, while the opposite is done with the “dp” command.
-Before proceeding to merge though, you may want to jump to the changes (next/previous) for a last review.
-This is done with “[c” and ”]c” which correspond to “previous” and “next” change.
+Before proceeding to merge though, you may want to jump to the changes (next/previous) for the last review.
+This is done with “[c” and ”]c” which correspond to “previous” and “next” changes.